UPDATE: A Description of the Structure of the Hellenic Republic, the Greek Legal System, and Legal Research

 Ancient Greek legal systems were based on dispute settlement through mediation or arbitration between the parties.
 Distribution of justice was based on retaliation and reciprocity.
 Religion played a central role then, as it did later on, during the Archaic and Classic periods.
 Through the centuries, the system became progressively more concrete, and evidence has been found of the existence of courts in Athens during the Classic Antiquity period.

-The terminology referring to law changed over time, indicating a transition from a belief in divinely inspired laws to laws as human constructs.
+The terminology that referred to law changed over time, indicating a transition from a belief in divinely inspired laws to laws as human constructs.
 In the older texts (Homer and other poets), the term indicating the source of regulation of human behaviour, Themis, had religious connotations.
-Later, it was replaced by the word Diki (or Dike), a derivative of the verb Deiknymi, which meant “to show” or “to demonstrate.”
-Dikaios, or righteous was the person who did was they were supposed to or expected to.
+Later, it was replaced by the word Diki (or Dike), a derivative of the verb Deiknymi, which meant “to show” or “to demonstrate”.
+Dikaios, or righteous referred to the person who did what they were supposed to or expected to do.
 The word Nomos (the Law) was established later, during the Sophists’ era.
 It derives from the verb Nemoo, that is, to distribute.
 Accordingly, Nomos represented the belief that the distribution of goods and rights among people was the work of humans and not gods.
 Thus, Law was juxtaposed to Nature (Nomos versus Fysis).

-Archaic years: Before the 6th and the 5th centuries, law was mixed with religious beliefs, social morals as well as hygiene rules.
-The first legislators (Zaleukos and Harondas, 7th century BC) lived when it was believed that gods created laws.
+Archaic years: Before the 6th and the 5th centuries B.C., law was mixed with religious beliefs and social morals as well as hygiene rules.
+The first legislators (Zaleukos and Harondas, 7th century B.C.) lived when it was believed that gods created laws.
 Towards the end of the 6th or the beginning of the 5th century, this belief was progressively abandoned, and laws were thought to be creations of humans.
-For example in Pindaros (520-460 BC) the expression “the law is everyone’s king” (Nomos panton vasileus) was connected to the secular order, part of which was the legal order.
+For example, in Pindaros (520-460 BC) the expression “the law is everyone’s king” (Nomos panton vasileus) was connected to the secular order, part of which was the legal order.

-Classic Era (5th- 4th century BC): The more dominant position of law in the legal orders of the Greek antiquity coincides with the establishment of democracy in the city-state of Athens.
+Classic Era (5th—4th century B.C.): The more dominant position of law in the legal orders of the Greek antiquity coincides with the establishment of democracy in the city-state of Athens.
 The freedom of citizens could not be restrained without a legislative provision, which was the only source of compulsory regulation of human behaviour.
-Democratic principles provided for participation of all Athenian men who were born free and were above the age of 20 years in all functions of government.
-However, the vast majority of the population, namely slaves and women, as well as metoikoi, citizens of other city-states, were not allowed to participate in any form of government, since they were not considered to be citizens.
+Democratic principles provided for participation of all Athenian men who were born free and were above the age of 20 in all functions of government.
+However, the vast majority of the population, namely slaves and women, as well as metoikoi (citizens of other city-states) were not allowed to participate in any form of government, since they were not considered to be citizens.